yorevs/homesetup/README.md

 If this folder already exists, the install script will copy all files into it.

-To override or add customised aliases, profile stuff and environment variables, you need to create a custom file as follows:
+To override or add customised stuff, you need to create a custom file as follows:

 ```
 ~/.aliases # For aliases customisation
 ~/.profile # For profile customisation
 ~/.env # For environment variables customisation
+~/.colors # For bash color customisation
+~/.functions # For functions customisation
 ```

 ### 3. Aliases